HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Overview of Statistical Tools

 where $\beta$ is an unknown parameter vector of implied dimension.
 Supposing $\mathbf{Pr}(X\beta > 1) = \mathbf{Pr}(X\beta < 0) = 0$, the LPM reduces to the assumption: $\mathbf{Pr}(Y=1 | X) = X\beta$, in which case, the standard OLS estimate

 provides a consistent estimator for the true parameter $\beta$ \citep{horrace2003new}.
-Furthermore, using techniques for heteroscedasticity (i.e., unequal variance of errors) like White's robust covariance matrix \citep{white1980heteroskedasticity} allows us to conduct hypothesis testing for significance of the coefficient estimates \citep{horrace2003new}.
+Techniques for heteroscedasticity (i.e., unequal variance of errors) like White's robust covariance matrix \citep{white1980heteroskedasticity} can also be used to conduct hypothesis testing for significance of the coefficient estimates \citep{horrace2003new}.
 We use these techniques for the coefficient estimates and statistical tests in \S~\ref{sec:results} Figure~\ref{fig:coeffs}.
 As before, we employ a Bonferroni correction to control for multiple testing. \paragraph{Drawbacks of LPMs} Notably, the LPM has been criticized by some because it is a somewhat fragile model of the Bernoulli process governing $Y$ \citep{gomila2021logistic}.
-For example, one may ask if the coefficient estimate makes sense in case $X\beta > 1$ or $X\beta < 0$ is a probable outcome: \textit{how should this be interpreted?} Indeed, mathematically, this is a failure case.
-When the presumed model is not true (i.e., when there are data such that $X\beta > 1$) the least square estimates for the LPM coefficients in Eq.~\eqref{eqn:ols} are biased \citep{horrace2003new}.
-Further, in all cases, the LPM induces heteroscedasticity in the errors \citep{horrace2003new}.
-Although, as previously noted, this is a minor concern, granted the existence of easy resolutions like heteroscedasticity robust covariance matrices.
-With these two concerns, critics typically suggest a general linear model like logistic regression.
-Such models directly consider the Bernoulli nature of $Y$, restricting output to probabilities in $[0,1]$.
-Coefficient estimation is done using MLE, which has nice properties w.r.t consistency even if the model is mis-specified \citep{white1982maximum}.
-For a brief introduction to drawbacks and benefits of LPMs, we recommend the blog post by Alex Hayes \citep{hayes2019consistency}.
-Next, we elaborate on our own considerations in choosing an LPM over logistic regression.
+For example, if $X\beta > 1$ or $X\beta < 0$ are probable, the interpretation of the model is unclear.
+Indeed, mathematically, when the presumed model is not true (e.g., when there are data such that $X\beta > 1$) the least square estimates for the LPM coefficients in Eq.~\eqref{eqn:ols} are biased \citep{horrace2003new}.
+For this reason, Logistic Regression is often used instead.
+In our case, via standard testing procedures, one cannot refute the correctness of the LPM with data \citep{horrace2003new, battey2019linear}.
+Further, a logistic regression analysis led to the same takeaways as presented in the main text.
+Thus, we opt to show results for an LPM in the main text, since these are generally more easily interpreted (i.e., they show percent change instead of change in log odds).